Amzzy78/Check-your-pecs/README.md

 - __The landing page hero image__

-  - The landing page hero secttion includes a photograph of a males chest area with the sites text logo overlay.
+  - The landing page hero secttion includes a photograph of a male's chest area with the sites text logo overlay.
   - Under the text logo there is a sentence to express the sites purpose.

 ![hero](https://user-images.githubusercontent.com/62209464/141690984-78be544f-8e41-4ab3-89ee-7c93f88d1142.jpg)